-- [2] The applicants, Mashid Afzal, Jalil Afzal and Mahammadreza Afzal, are a family from Iran.
-Ms. Mashid Afzal (the principal applicant) applied as a member of the federal skilled worker class and her husband and son applied as accompanying family members.
-She is a medical laboratory expert. - [3] In 2005, the principal applicant hired an immigration consultant, Arash Rahmatian, to assist her in the preparation of her family's application to immigrate to Canada.
+- [2] The applicant, Daryoush Shahin is a citizen of Iran.
+In 2005, he filed an application for permanent residence in the Federal Skilled Worker class.
+He is a physician. - [3] In 2005, the applicant hired an immigration consultant, Mr. Arash Rahmatian [Mr. Rahmatian] of Queen Consultants Corporation to assist him in the preparation of his application for permanent residence in Canada.
 The consultant was not an authorized immigration consultant or lawyer.
 He prepared the application and translated it into English.
-The CAIPS notes indicate that the application was received on or before January 27, 2005 by the Canadian Embassy in Damascus. - [4] The principal applicant states that, unbeknownst to her, Mr. Rahmatian included an International English Language Testing System (IELTS) test result that turned out to be fraudulent (the False Document).
-She claims to have specifically asked Mr. Rahmatian about the requirement to take an IELTS test as part of her application, but was told that she could write the test at some point in the future, as the processing of her application could take five years. - [5] She does not recall whether she signed her application form (however the application form does contain a signature) and alleges that she was never given a copy of what was submitted by Mr. Rahmatian.
+The Computer Assisted Immigration Processing System notes [CAIPS notes] indicate that the application was received on August 29, 2005 by the Canadian Embassy in Damascus. - [4] The principal applicant states that, unbeknownst to him, Mr. Rahmatian included an International English Language Testing System [IELTS] test result that turned out to be fraudulent [the False Document].
+He claims to have specifically asked Mr. Rahmatian about the requirement to take an IELTS test as part of his application, but was told that he could write the test at some point in the future, as the processing of his application could take four years. - [5] The applicant recalls signing his application form in August 2005 at Mr. Rahmatian's office. - [6] The application did not progress for several years until the applicant was notified in a letter sent by email on January 14, 2009 that the consultant he had retained was not an authorized representative.

-- [6] The application did not progress for several years until the applicants were notified in a letter sent by email on January 15, 2009 that the consultant they had retained was not an authorized representative. - [7] On April 28, 2010, the application was transferred to the Canadian Embassy in Warsaw as part of backlog reduction.
-On July 16, 2010, Canadian officials contacted the applicants to request updated information, as the processing of their application was set to begin.
-The applicants responded with updated submissions on October 22, 2010, including 2010 IELTS results for the principal applicant. - [8] On October 26, 2010, Immigration Officer M. Maryszczak (the officer) sent the principal applicant a letter detailing his concerns with her application (the Fairness Letter).
-The Fairness Letter notified her that the officer had been unable to verify the authenticity of the False Document, and as a result, he was considering a finding that she was inadmissible for misrepresentation pursuant to subsection 40(1)(a) of the Act.
-Another consultant the applicants had retained by that time responded on December 22, 2010, stating that the principal applicant was unaware of the False Document and had been the victim of a fraudulent immigration consultant, and asked that she not be penalized for Mr. Rahmatian's actions. - [9] The officer rejected the explanation that the principal applicant was not aware of the False Document as not credible since the application clearly indicated that an English language test was required to be submitted with the application.
-On December 23, 2010, the counsellor accepted the recommendation that the principal applicant be found to be inadmissible for misrepresentation under subsection 40(1)(a) of the Act.
+- [7] On March 18, 2010, the applicant submitted new submissions to the visa office. - [8] On April 28, 2010, the application was transferred to the Canadian Embassy in Warsaw as part of backlog reduction. - [9] On July 22, 2010, Canadian officials contacted the applicant to request updated information, as the processing of his application was set to begin.
+The applicant responded with updated submissions on September 2, 2010, including his 2009 IELTS results. - [10] On May 31, 2011, Immigration Officer M. Maryszczak [the officer] sent the applicant a letter detailing his concerns with his application [the Fairness Letter].
+The Fairness Letter notified him that the officer had been unable to verify the authenticity of the False Document, and as a result, he was considering a finding that he was inadmissible for misrepresentation pursuant to subsection 40(1)(a) of the Act.
+The applicant responded on July 8, 2011, stating that he had never submitted 2005 IELTS test results. - In a CAIPS notes entry dated July 19, 2011, the counsellor maintained that the applicant had perpetrated a misrepresentation for permanent residence in Canada, and that the application clearly indicated that an English language test was required to be submitted with the application.
+On July 19, 2011, the counsellor accepted the recommendation that the principal applicant be found to be inadmissible for misrepresentation under subsection 40(1)(a) of the Act.